Prakash9944/node-excersice/interview-questions/sifi-interviw.md

 7. what is observable in angular

-8. handle multiple req in angular
+8. handle multiple request in angular

 9. what is regex

-10. what is async pipe
+10. what is ASYNC pipe

 11. what is forkjjoin